lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ## VisbilityNotifiers / VisibilityEnablers
 Gameplay callbacks have one more useful function.
 By default in Godot animation and physics are still processed regardless of whether an object is within view.
 This can sap performance, especially when using software skinning.

-The engine's solution to this problem is `VisibilityNotifier`s, and the slightly easier to use `VisibilityEnabler`.
-Full details of their functionality is on their respective pages, but briefly, `VisibilityEnabler` can be used to switch off animation and sleep physics when an object is outside the view frustum.
+The engine's solution to this problem is `VisibilityNotifier`s, and the slightly easier to use `VisibilityEnabler`. `VisibilityEnabler` can be used to switch off animation and sleep physics when an object is outside the view frustum.
 You do this by simply placing a `VisibilityEnabler` node in your subscene (for e.g. a monster).
 It will do the rest.
+Consult the `VisibilityEnabler` documentation for full details.

 What if the `VisibilityEnabler` could turn off objects when they were occlusion culled?
 Well it turns out they can.
 All you have to do is switch on the `Gameplay Monitor` and the rest happens automatically.